Anestis Nastos

-Anestis Nastos (Ανέστης Νάστος; born 28 April 1989) is a Greek professional footballer who plays as a centre-back for Greek club Aiolikos.
+Anestis Nastos (Ανέστης Νάστος; born 28 April 1989) is a Greek professional footballer who plays as a centre-back for Super League 2 club Panachaiki.

 Early career

 Nastos started his career from the academies of Ilisiakos and he then signed for the seniors team.

 Club career

 Nastos started his career in Ilisiakos F.C. and after 2 years in which he made 23 appearances without scoring a single goal, he signed for Egaleo, from which he left 1 year later.
 He then moved to Volos for the side of Niki Volou F.C.
 He left after 1 season in which he made just 1 appearance.
 During the 2011–12 season he signed for Ethnikos Asteras F.C. in which he scored his first, but he left after just 1 season to sign for AO Kerkyra.
 But after just 6 months, he left to sign for Fokikos A.C.
 During the 2013–14 and 2014–15 seasons he played for Paniliakos F.C. and Panegialios F.C.
 Where he had a total of 46 appearances and 2 goals.
 In 2015, he signed for Olympiacos Volou FC before moving to the historic side of Crete, OFI 1 year later.
 During the 2019–20 season, he was the captain of OFI in the Greek Super League.